Six ways drones in construction add value

 In short, construction drone data enables you to see how new projects will impact the area from both a practical and an aesthetic viewpoint.
-You can also extract precise data such as curbs or manholes measurements and import them into your CAD or GIS software to enrich existing data.
+You can also extract precise data such as curbs or manhole measurements and import them into your CAD or GIS software to enrich existing data.

 From drone images, you can generate a point cloud consisting of thousands of points, each containing geospatial (X, Y, Z) and color information.
-Then, with a photogrammetry software, you can get precise volume measurements and run a cut/fill analysis.
+Then, with photogrammetry software, you can get precise volume measurements and run a cut/fill analysis.

-For example, the Norwegian Road Administration hires contractors to build roads.
-“The drones help us to follow up with the contractors who build the road.
-We can agree on estimates, how the work will be carried out and the amount to be paid,” Kjellsmoen said.
-“We have everything they have done in detail, including the amount of debris that has been moved.”
+For example, the Norwegian Road Administration hires contractors to build roads, and their chief engineer Gry C.S.
+Kjellsmoen said: “The drones help us to follow up with the contractors who build the road.
+We can agree on estimates, how the work will be carried out and the amount to be paid.
+We have everything they have done in detail, including the amount of debris that has been moved.”

 During the construction phase, site managers have to control and validate completed work in order to permit continued work.
 The faster you are able to check and validate a task, the faster you can move on to the next task, saving time along the overall construction process.